How this was done

 Board hearing minutes

-Where discoveries cite aggregate board statistics, the sample size is noted.
+Where stories cite aggregate board statistics, the sample size is noted.
 Individual case citations (specific vote counts, named attendees) reference verified records from specific hearings.

 What this data cannot tell you